 Complete the installation by back filling the connection and service line only after obtaining approval from the Authority of the Borough of Charleroi.
 The ditch must be a minimum of three (3) feet deep.

-Residents that are 100s the Authority.
+Residents that are 100 feet or more from the main waterline will require a meter pit.
+This meter pit must be purchased from the Authority.
 When a meter pit is required, the customer may elect to use either K-Copper tubing or copper tube size Polyethylene PVC pipe (PE3408) when installing a service from the meter pit to their residence.
-Customers that are less than 100’ from the main water line may also purchase a meter pit from the Authority.
+Customers that are less than 100 feet from the main water line may also purchase a meter pit from the Authority.
 They may use other types of service lines if they meet the following requirements:

 a.
 The meter pit must be purchased from the Authority and installed by the customer.
 The Authority will determine the distance of the meter pit from the curb box.

 b.
 A thirty (30) day advance notice must be given if the customer wants a meter pit Meter pits must be ordered from our supplier.

 Water service not supplied by the Authority shall not be connected, or cross connected, with the facilities of the Authority, nor shall the consumer connect his private well, spring or cistern with the facilities of the Authority.

 An APPROVED backflow prevention assembly must be installed on the service line to a consumer’s water system.
 This will be located on the consumer’s side of the water meter, as close to the meter as is reasonably practical.
 On the service line there must be no outlet, tee, tap or connection of any sort to or from the supply pipeline between the meter and the protective assembly.
 (This will comply with the Authority of the Borough of Charleroi’s Water System Rules and Regulations for the cross connection and back flow prevention in accordance with the PA Safe Drinking Water Act.)